Williamjoneswarner/TB_transmission_tPOC-RDT/README.md

 This repository hosts a stochastic, individual-based compartmental model of tuberculosis (TB) transmission and progression, developed to evaluate the potential impact of a novel point-of-care rapid diagnostic test (tPOC-RDT) with enhanced rural diagnostic coverage.
 The model simulates TB dynamics under two scenarios: (1) baseline conditions reflecting current diagnostic access and delays, and (2) implementation of the tPOC-RDT.

+The model utilises custom functions to transition individuals between disease states (compartments) based on calculated probabilities.
+It follows a stepwise method that mirrors the natural history of TB progression, with transitions repeated iteratively over the entire simulation period (in this case, 10 years).
+At each time step, transition probabilities are dynamically computed based on the group counts from the previous step, allowing the model to capture changes in the population structure over time.

+This implementation predominantly uses base R, featuring original R code developed specifically for this project.

 Model Description

 The model is implemented in R and structured around seven compartments representing key states in TB infection and care: